platform-experience/script-library/src/workflow/si-script-31/README.md

-# This grabs the approval for any upstream CI's
+# Grab CI Approval

 ## Description

-This grabs the approval for any upstream CI's
+This grabs the approval for any upstream CI's.